Learn how to freeze pancakes and keep a homemade breakfast at the ready! They reheat in seconds for a quick and easy meal.

 Pancakes are a go-to breakfast at my house.
 It’s hard to not be enticed by a fluffy stack of pancakes covered in butter and syrup, but most of us don’t have time to whip up a batch every morning.

 Learning how to freeze pancakes will help you slay the early-morning demons and get a good breakfast in everyone’s belly.

 You’ve probably seen boxes of pancakes in the freezer section of your grocery store and possibly have even purchased them.
 But if you already know how to make pancakes, you can make your own batches of frozen pancakes.

 Whenever we have pancakes on the weekend, we make sure to double the recipe and freeze the rest.
 Pancake recipes are easy to double or even triple, so there’s no excuse not to!

 How to make freezer pancakes

 Freezing pancakes only takes a few minutes of extra work to give you breakfast all week long.

-- Cook your pancakes.
-Use whichever recipe you prefer, but note that some recipes, like those using whole wheat flour, might not reheat as well due to the moisture content.
+First, cook your pancakes as usual.
+Use whichever recipe you prefer, but note that some recipes, like those using whole wheat flour, might not reheat as well due to the lower moisture content.

-- Line a baking sheet with parchment or a nonstick liner.
+Line a baking sheet with parchment or a nonstick silicone liner.
 This will ensure the pancakes freeze without sticking to the pan.